TheSmash/revolance-ui-monitoring/README.md

   - a list of elements

 A Page variant is:
-  - a hash page of an original page
+  - a url+hash page of an original url page
   - a popup menu dynamically drawn when clicking on a link or button of the original page.

 The variant content is linked to another page (called the original).
 Therefore the variant content is only